Housing Sign-Up FAQs

 All Gender Housing is a housing option created to foster an inclusive, safe and respectful community where students can live together with any student regardless of sex, gender, gender identity/expression or sexual orientation.
 Students can learn more on the All Gender Housing page.

-Any students who is eligible to live on campus, and interested in living in AGH, has the option to live here.
+Any student who is eligible to live on campus, and interested in living in AGH, has the option to live here.
 AGH is never forced upon any student.
 The community is completely voluntary, with students opting in.

 Please note: The Office of Residence Life discourages individuals in romantic relationships from living together, as that is not the purpose of AGH.

 The Office of Residence Life does not pair roommates in AGH.
 Students requesting to live in a double room will need to request a specific roommate.
-If a students does not specify their roommate in the application, they will be assigned to a single room.
+If a student does not specify their roommate in the application, they will be assigned to a single room.

 The Office of Residence Life will match suitemates with other students if space in a suite is available.
 If a six person suite cannot be filled based on requests, Residence Life reserves the right to assign students to single rooms vs. double rooms.

 Once room assignments are completed, if a space becomes vacant in the suite or room due to cancellation or room change, the remaining student(s) will be allowed a specified time to find a roommate of their choice.
 If a roommate cannot be found, the Office of Residence Life reserves the right to consolidate All Gender Housing suites.
 Consolidation will occur during the normally scheduled times.
 No student will be forced into a All Gender Housing room/suite.
-A student will only be assigned to GNH after filling out the application and applying, even under consolidation processes.
+A student will only be assigned to AGH after filling out the application and applying, even under consolidation processes.

 There are no additional costs to live in AGH.
 The cost of AGH will be the same cost of a room in Founders Hall and varies depending on whether a single or double room is assigned.
 If a student wants to remove themselves from AGH, they will need to complete the standard room change procedures.